 The best solution to Google indexing problems is through Google Search Console.
 Use it to submit a URL inspection that will tell if it is indexed.
 With the help of the comprehensive website crawler, Deepcrawler tool, you simulate how search bots crawl a website.

-You dig deep without affecting the website’s performance and receive a comprehensive report of the URL.
+You dig deep without affecting the website’s performance and receive a comprehensive URL report.
 A robots.txt file is used on the pages.
 After submitting the URL, give Google time to recrawl the page.

 Optimize the XML sitemap to not clutter it with multiple broken or redirected pages.
 Screaming Frog is a tool for crawling websites with a user agent set to ‘YandexBot,’ ‘Baidsuspider,’ ‘DuckDuckBot,’ ‘Slutp,’ Bingbot,’ or ‘Googlebot.’

 13. Meta Descriptions and Title Tags